vvnt0508/Ecommerce_User_Behavior_Analysis/README.md

 **Query 04**: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017.
 - We will calculate Avg pageview = total pageview / number unique user
-- Also notice that purchaser: totals.transactions >=1; productRevenue is not null while non-purchaser: totals.transactions IS NULL;  product.productRevenue is null
+- purchaser: totals.transactions >=1; productRevenue is not null; non-purchaser: totals.transactions IS NULL.

 - SQL code